 - Barbecue sauce, ketchup, salad dressing and other condiments

-The first step in reducing your family's added sugar intake takes place in the grocery store.
-Scan labels for added sweeteners and, instead, fill your shopping cart with healthier options.
+The first step in reducing your family's intake of added sugars takes place in the grocery store.
+Scan ingredient lists and Nutrition Facts Labels while in the aisle and, when possible, choose options that don’t use added sugars.
 Try using naturally sweet fruits and vegetables when baking and cooking.
 Examples include bananas, sweet potatoes and apples.
-You can add a mashed banana to your oatmeal in the morning and microwave it for a minute, which adds sweetness.
+You can add a fruit like berries or mashed banana to your cooked oatmeal in the morning for sweetness.

-For beverages, choose plain water most often along with milk, unsweetened tea and sparkling water.
-Add fruit and herbs to water for extra flavor.
-You also can reduce added sugar intake at home by cooking from scratch.
-By making your own granola, pasta sauce and condiments and serving homemade baked treats, you are in control of the ingredients used.
+For beverages, choose plain water and milk most often for children older than 12 months.
+Kids five years old and under should avoid flavored milks, non-dairy milks (with the exception of soymilk for dietary or medical needs), caffeinated beverages and low-calorie beverages.
+Add fruit and fresh herbs, like lemon slices or mint leaves, to water for extra flavor.
+You also can reduce added sugars at home by cooking from scratch.
+By making your own granola, pasta sauce and condiments and serving homemade baked treats, you are in control of the ingredients used and the amounts.
 As your family's taste buds adjust, gradually use less and less of the sweetened varieties.

 Make a healthy relationship with food the overall focus instead of a completely sugar-free diet.
 Encourage positive associations with foods such as fruits and vegetables by playing up their good qualities and fresh taste — and save the super sweet stuff for special occasions.